JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-i-the-plan.md

 > ###### *If my niece Ellie doesn't make your heart melt I don't know what will.*

-However, winter break wouldn’t be something I could just organize with one trip.
-Not only was it longer than fall break and winter break combined, but I had already exhausted some of my options – going to Boston, coming back home.
-Luckily, the heavens opened and I discovered a pilot program that was perfect for what I was looking for: Liberal Arts HUT, hosted by HLAB.
+However, winter break wouldn’t be something I could just organize in a couple minutes.
+Not only was it longer than fall break and Thanksgiving break combined, but I had already exhausted some of my options – going to Boston, coming back home, etc. Luckily, I discovered a pilot program that was exactly the type of activity I was looking for: Liberal Arts HUT, hosted by HLAB.

 ![HLAB logo](/images/hlab_logo.png)